 Visit a natural parenting group or cloth diaper club and you’ll find an endless array of beautifully woven wraps enveloping sweet, chubby-cheeked babies.
 This style of baby wrap is very popular thanks to their beautiful designs, lovely colors and breathable break-in-able natural threads.

-They’re most often made of natural fibers like bamboo, hemp, cotton, and linen (pssst!
-Did you know linen is made from flax?).
-Longer woven wraps make trendy parents go gaga because they open up a magical new world of eye-catching ties and carries.
+They’re most often made of natural fibers like bamboo, hemp, cotton, and linen.
+Longer woven wraps open up a magical new world of eye-catching ties and carries.

 Some of the most notable woven producers include Didymos, Lenny Lamb, Tula, and USA-manufactured Butterfly Baby.
 A good woven wrap will be an investment of around $75-200 and will securely and comfortable hold your baby from birth to toddlerhood.

-There are parents that just can’t get enough of woven wraps (literally, they’re wrap cache is taking over their homes and their partners are concerned that they may need to stage an intervention).
-Then there are those that find woven wraps, and their 5+ meters of fabric, a little overwhelming.
+There are parents that just can’t get enough of woven wraps (literally, their wrap cache is taking over their homes and their partners are concerned they may need to stage an intervention).
+Then there are those that find woven wraps with five meters of fabric a little overwhelming.

 Related: Navigating the Learning Curve of Wraps